 Defenses Against Wire Fraud Charges

-Wire fraud is a serious federal criminal offense that is among the most frequent charges brought by agents of the U.S. Justice Department.
-The reason it is so common is that the law prohibiting wire fraud is so easily violated during the commission of other related offenses.
+Wire fraud is a serious federal criminal offense and among the most frequently charged offenses by agents of the U.S. Justice Department.
+It is so common because the law prohibiting wire fraud is easily violated in the course of other related offenses.

 In this blog post, we’ll look at what wire fraud is, how a person commits wire fraud, and how an experienced wire fraud defense lawyer can often successfully defend clients who are indicted under the wire fraud statute.

-In the Tampa and St. Petersburg area, attorneys Ben Stechschulte and Amy Nell have extensive experience representing people indicted by federal grand juries for violating white-collar offenses, including wire fraud, bank fraud, money laundering, and a long list of other federal offenses.
-Federal court defenses require attorneys with federal court experience.
-If you need an aggressive, knowledgeable federal defense lawyer, you can trust Stechschulte Nell, Attorneys at Law.
+In the Tampa and St. Petersburg area, attorney Ben Stechschulte has extensive experience representing individuals indicted by federal grand juries for white-collar offenses, including wire fraud, bank fraud, money laundering, and other federal offenses.
+Federal court defenses require attorneys with experience in federal court.
+If you need an aggressive, knowledgeable federal defense lawyer, you can trust StechLaw Criminal Defense, Attorneys at Law.

 What Is Wire Fraud?